Cumulative distributed energy resource capacity in the United States will reach 387 gigawatts by 2025, according to a new Wood Mackenzie report.

 According to the North American Electric Reliability Corporation, which regularly assesses the balance between supply and demand to ensure reliability, the need for demand response in North America will remain flat at around 35 gigawatts through 2025.
 However, NERC’s assessment of demand response needs is based on a traditional approach to resource planning.

-The total capacity potential from residential load management, distributed solar, distributed storage, EV charging and distributed fossils will exceed the reliability requirement assessment by 362 gigawatts by 2025.
+The total DER capacity from residential load management, distributed solar, distributed storage, EV charging and distributed fossils will exceed the reliability requirement assessment by 352 gigawatts by 2025.
 The presence of DERs on the grid at far greater volumes than the demand response needs for reliability forecast by NERC underscores the untapped potential for DERs to shape load and integrate renewables onto the grid.

 A new phase of grid planning is on the horizon in the U.S., though progress has been slow.